aaron-grau/curic/sql/readings/first-rails-project.md

 ## Postgres

 As noted above, you can initialize a new Rails app with a Postgres database by using the `--database=postgresql` option.
-If, however, you want to **switch** an existing Rails app from SQLite to Postgres, it is possible to do so.
+You can also **switch** an existing Rails app from SQLite to Postgres.
 This is convenient because differences between your development and production databases can be frustrating.

 First, replace the `gem 'sqlite3'` line in the `Gemfile` with `gem 'pg'`.